robot-perception-group/AutonomousBlimpDRL/README.md

 Note: The default ROS version for the blimp simulator is melodic, you can switch to noetic branch.

+## Configure software-in-the-loop firmware
+This step has 2 purposes:
+*  enable ROS control on the firmware
+*  start firmware without Librepilot GUI

 # Install RL training environment
 ```console
 git clone https://github.com/robot-perception-group/AutonomousBlimpDRL.git